sandialabs/Spitfire/docs/source/combustion.rst

 where :math:`a_{\text{Troe}}`, :math:`T^{*}`, :math:`T^{**}`, and :math:`T^{***}` are specified parameters of the Troe form.
 If :math:`T^{***}` is unspecified in the mechanism file then its term is ignored.

+todo: add description of new non-elementary reaction rates

 Species Thermodynamics